 The best way to resolve memory-address conflicts is to change the software configuration by changing the addresses that the EMS device driver defined.
 The SVGA video memory occupies 32 Kb (1 Kb = approximately 1000 bits) of space in the hex C0000 to C7FFF EMS memory area.
 EMS device drivers must use addresses different from those assigned to video read-only memory (ROM).
 You can use the Configuration/Setup Utility program to view or change the current setting for video ROM.
-For information about using the configuration programs, see "Using the Configuration/Setup Utility Program Main Menu" on page 17.
+For information about using the Configuration/Setup Utility program, see "Using the Configuration/Setup Utility main menu" on page 17.